-The predicted above normal rainfall in the Mekong region is showed in Jun 2020.
-For the season June to August 2020, there is an increased chance of above-normal rainfall for most parts of the equatorial region.
+The predicted above-normal rainfall in the Mekong region is showed in Jun-July-August 2020.
+Therefore, from June to August 2020, there will increasing chance from moderate to above average rainfall for most parts of the equatorial region.
 Figure 2 showed the predicted 1-month rainfall in Jun 2020 in Southeast Asia, including the Mekong region will affect above-normal rainfall.

-Figure 1 Summary of weather condition over the LMB on 14 June 2020
+Figure 1 Summary of weather condition over the LMB on 22 June 2020